rdevries-thoughtworks/leap_se/pages/docs/platform/services/couchdb.md

 ### Re-enabling blocked account

-When a user account gets destroyed from the webapp, there's still a leftover doc in the identities db so other ppl can't claim that account without admin's intervention.
+When a user account gets destroyed from the webapp, there's still a leftover doc in the identities db so other people can't claim that account without an admin's intervention.
 You can remove this username reservation through the webapp.

 However, here is how you could do it manually, if you wanted to: